Cover Letter Plan

 02

-The Proof Reminder Clearly mention a specific job or project from your resume in the cover letter to help the recruiter easily find your best proof points.
+The Proof Reminder Mention a specific job or project from your resume in the cover letter to help the recruiter find your best proof points quickly.

 -